Air New Zealand

-Air New Zealand succeeded Tasman Empire Airways Limited on 1 April 1965.
+Air New Zealand succeeded Tasman Empire Airways Limited (TEAL) on 1 April 1965.
 The airline served only international routes until 1978, when the government merged it and the domestic New Zealand National Airways Corporation (NAC) into a single airline under the Air New Zealand name.
-Air New Zealand was privatised in 1989, but returned to majority government ownership in 2001 after near bankruptcy due to a failed tie up with Australian carrier Ansett Australia.
+Air New Zealand was privatised in 1989, but returned to majority government ownership in 2001 after nearing bankruptcy due to a failed tie-up with Australian carrier Ansett Australia.
 In the 2017 financial year to June, Air New Zealand carried 15.95 million passengers.

 Air New Zealand's route network focuses on Australasia and the South Pacific, with long-haul flight services to eastern Asia and North America.
-It was the last airline to circumnavigate the world with flights to London Heathrow via both Los Angeles and Hong Kong.
-The latter ended in March 2013 when Air New Zealand stopped Hong Kong – London flights, in favour of a codeshare agreement with Cathay Pacific.
-The airline's main hub is Auckland Airport, located near Mangere in the southern part of the Auckland urban area.
+It was the last airline to circumnavigate the world with flights to London Heathrow via Los Angeles and Hong Kong.
+The Hong Kong stopover was discontinued in March 2013 when Air New Zealand stopped Hong Kong–London flights in favour of a codeshare agreement with Cathay Pacific.
+Flights to London Heathrow by the airline stopped altogether in 2020 due to heavy competition and a lack of demand.
+The airline's main hub is Auckland Airport, located near Māngere in the southern part of the Auckland urban area.
 Air New Zealand is headquartered in a building called "The Hub", located 20 km from Auckland Airport, in Auckland's Wynyard Quarter.

-Air New Zealand currently operates a fleet of Airbus A320, Airbus A320neo family, Boeing 777, and Boeing 787 jet aircraft, as well as a regional fleet of ATR 72 and Bombardier Q300 turboprop aircraft.
+Air New Zealand currently operates a mixed fleet consisting of the Airbus A320, Airbus A320neo family, Boeing 777, and Boeing 787 jet aircraft, as well as a regional fleet consisting of ATR 72 and Bombardier Q300 turboprop aircraft.
 Air New Zealand was awarded Airline of the Year in 2010 and 2012 by the Air Transport World Global Airline Awards.
 In 2014, Air New Zealand was ranked the safest airline in the world by JACDEC.